01 of 11

 07 of 11

-This is the “back way” to get to Machu Picchu by foot and the 40+ mile trail takes you through 15 different ecosystems over the course of 7 days.
-Along the way, you’ll spend the night in beautiful, luxurious mountain lodges complete with hot tea upon arrival, warm water bottles in your bed at night, and a hot tub right outside the door where you can gaze upwards at the star-studded Peruvian skies.
-For an alternate to the popular Inca Trail (with entrance into Machu Picchu via the iconic Sun Gate) the Salkantay Trail with its dramatic scenery, fewer people, and stunning lodges cannot be beaten!
+This is the “back way” to get to Machu Picchu by foot and the 40+ mile trail takes you through 15 different ecosystems over the course of the seven day hike days.
+Along the way, you’ll spend the night in beautiful, luxurious mountain lodges complete with hot tea upon arrival, warm water bottles in your bed at night, and a hot tub right outside the door.
+Soaking in the steaming water is made all the better as you gaze upwards at the star-studded Peruvian skies overhead.

 08 of 11

-Strap on the crampons for this guided glacier walk on the massive Columbia Icefield of the Rocky Mountains.
-A specially trained glacier guide will ensure you’re properly outfitted to safely discover the world of glacier ice by foot!
-Stare down into the abyss of a glacial crevasse as you trek past a gaping hole within the glacier.
-Learn your glacier terminology as you view a moraine or millwell up close.
-Take in the craggy, glacially carved landscape as your guide provides the history of this fascinating area.
+Strap on the crampons for this guided glacier walk on the massive Columbia Icefield in the Canadian Rockies.
+A specially trained glacier guide will ensure you’re properly outfitted to safely trek across the ice on foot.
+Once there, you'll stare down into the abyss of a glacial crevasse as you trek past a gaping hole within the ice itself.
+You'll also learn your glacier terminology as you view a moraine or millwell up close along the way.
+Soak up the craggy, glacially carved landscape as your guide provides insights into the geological history of this fascinating area.

 Hike length: 3-5 miles round trip.Continue to 9 of 11 below.